exoad/big_double.dart/README.md

 ***Recommended***

-`BigDouble.parse(String)` and `BigDouble.tryParse(String)` are useful for when the value is just now too large to represent with numerical literals.
-It is also paired with `toString()` method for easy back and forth serializing and deserializing.
+`BigDouble.parse(String)` and `BigDouble.tryParse(String)` are useful when the value is just now too large to represent with numerical literals.
+It is also paired with the `toString()` method for easy back-and-forth serializing and deserializing.
 The format must follow the format of `{mantissa}e{exponent}`

 > Additionally, the `tryParse` variant will return `BigDouble.nan` if parsing failed, while `parse` throws a `FormatException`.